APEBOLT123/Tango-Script/README.md

 # About The Project.

-This project was made really fast, there will be updates but im going to keep it simple, im planning on adding variables.
+This project was made really fast, it will NOT be updated, feel free to commit.